-Most of the spectrophotometers are using UV and VIS light to measure the properties of the sample.
+Most of the spectrophotometers use UV and VIS light to measure the properties of the sample.
 Usually, most of the measured samples are dissolved substances which are placed inside the cuvette.
-In spectrophotometer, the light with the accurate wavelengths is emitted on the sample in the cuvette.
+In spectrophotometry, the light with the accurate wavelengths is emitted on the sample in the cuvette.
 Some part of light is absorbed, transmitted, scattered or reflected by the sample.
-Spectrophotometer is measuring the amount of light that has been absorbed by the sample and it can use this information to determine the concentration of solutes in solution and also the reflection and transmission of the sample.
+The spectrophotometer measures the amount of light that has been absorbed by the sample and it can use this information to determine the concentration of solutes in solution and also the reflection and transmission of the sample.

-A spectrophotometer is detecting the light intensity as a function of wavelength using an appropriate detector.
+A spectrophotometer detect the light intensity as a function of wavelength using an appropriate detector.
 Before the detection, the light beam needs to be diffracted into the spectrum of wavelengths using a diffraction grating or a prism in the monochromator.